polyquantique/OptimalWaveformsForDipoleEstimation/README.md

-# Optimal Pulses for Dipole Moment Estimation with Coherent States:
+# Optimal Waveforms for Dipole Moment Estimation with Coherent States:
 This code can be used to reproduce results in https://arxiv.org/abs/2509.XXXXX. <br>

 ## Code Organization: